azavea/json-editor/README.md

 *  `input_height` - Explicitly set the height of the input element.
 Should be a valid CSS width string (e.g. "100px").
 Works best with textareas.
 *  `input_width` - Explicitly set the width of the input element.
 Should be a valid CSS width string (e.g. "100px").
 Works for string, number, and integer data types.
 *  `remove_empty_properties` - If set to true for an object, empty object properties (i.e. those with falsy values) will not be returned by getValue().
+*  `use_auto_inc_titles` - If set to true, titles for dynamic enums will use auto-incrementing titles for dynamic enums (e.g. Vehicle 1, Vehicle 2).

 ```json
 {